holtalex/Personal-site/PRIVACYPOLICY.md

 Under UK law, individuals may have certain rights in relation to their personal data, including:

-- The right to be informed about how personal data is used
+- Your right of access
-- The right of access to personal data
+- Your right to rectification
-- The right to rectification of inaccurate personal data
+- Your right to erasure
-- The right to erasure
+- Your right to restriction of processing
-- The right to restrict or object to processing
+- Your right to object to processing
-- The right to data portability
+- Your right to data portability

-Many of these rights will not apply to the Site, as no personal data is collected.
+Many of these rights will not apply directly to the Site, as no personal data is collected.
 However, they may apply to third-party services used by the Site.

 Where personal data is processed by third-party service providers, those third parties are responsible for responding to rights requests in relation to the data they control.

-If you have concerns about how your personal data is handled, you also have the right to lodge a complaint with the UK Information Commissioner’s Office (ICO), or other relevant authorities depending on your region.
+If you have concerns about how your personal data is handled, you also have the right to lodge a complaint with the UK Information Commissioner’s Office (ICO), or the relevant authority in your region.

 Details of how to lodge a complaint with the ICO, or other relevant authorities can be found on their respective websites.